mochi/mochikit/doc/rst/MochiKit/LoggingPane.rst

     If ``inline`` is ``true``, then the ``LoggingPane`` will be a ``DIV`` at the bottom of the document.
 Otherwise, it will be in a pop-up window with a name based on the calling page's URL.
+If there is an element in the document with an id of ``_MochiKit_LoggingPane``, it will be used instead of appending a new ``DIV`` to the body.

     ``logger`` is the reference to the :mochiref:`MochiKit.Logging.Logger` to listen to.
 If not specified, the global default logger is used.